amzn/awsssmchaosrunner/README.md

     * [MemoryHog](./src/main/kotlin/com/amazon/awsssmchaosrunner/attacks/MemoryHogAttack.kt) - Hogs virtual memory on the fleet.
     * [CPUHog](./src/main/kotlin/com/amazon/awsssmchaosrunner/attacks/CPUHogAttack.kt) - Hogs CPU on the fleet.
     * [DiskHog](./src/main/kotlin/com/amazon/awsssmchaosrunner/attacks/DiskHogAttack.kt) - Hogs disk space on the fleet.
+    * [DependencyPacketLossAttack](./src/main/kotlin/com/amazon/awsssmchaosrunner/attacks/DependencyPacketLossAttack.kt) - Drops packets on inbound/outbound calls to a given external dependency.

-* **What failure injections are available ?**
+* **What about other failure injections ?**

     You're welcome to send pull requests for other failure injections.

 * **How is the failure injection rolled back ? / What if AWS SSM fails to stop the failure injection ?**

     SSM is not actually used to stop/roll back the failure injection.
 The failure injection scripts first schedule the failure rollback
     (with [at command](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/at.html)) and then start the actual failure injection.
 This ensures that, barring special cases, the failure injection will be rolled back at a specified time in the future.

 * **What languages does AWSSSMChaosRunner support ?**